g-a-d/aws-kms-sign-csr/README.md

 ## Usage

-    # generate a csr - the key doesn't matter as it will be replaced
+    # generate a PEM csr - the key doesn't matter as it will be replaced
     openssl req -new -newkey rsa:2048 -keyout /dev/null -nodes -out test.csr ./aws-kms-sign-csr.py --region eu-west-1 --keyid alias/mykeyalias --hashalgo sha256 test.csr > new.csr